 10×1 minute stack of B channel

-We can increase amount of collected photons in tho ways.
-First is to exposure the same amount of subframes for each channel, but with different exposure time (for example 125s for R, 100s for G and 115s for B channel).
-This way we will also achieve roughly balanced colour in stacked image, but we will need additional calibration frames (darks) for these exposure times.
-Another way is to make different amount of subframes with the same single exposure time – this is the way I have chosen.
-At the image below you can compare stacked and stretched RGB images made with equal amount of RGB channels (first) and adjusted amount of RGB frames (second).
+We can increase the amount of collected photons in two ways.
+The first is to expose the same amount of subframes for each channel but with different exposure times (for example 125s for R, 100s for G, and 115s for B channel).
+This way we will also achieve roughly balanced color in stacked images, but we will need additional calibration frames (darks) for these exposure times.
+Another way is to make different amounts of subframes with the same single exposure time – this is the way I have chosen.
+In the image below you can compare stacked and stretched RGB images made with equal amounts of RGB channels (first) and adjusted amount of RGB frames (second).
 You can see red noise dominant in the first image.

 RGB stack of equal amount of RGB frames.
 Red noise dominant is visible